Serve in aCollins glass

 Difford's Guide remains free-to-use thanks to the support of the brands in green above.

-Basically a G&T with an extra pep of flavour from Angostura, this has a wider appeal than the original Pink Gin.
+Basically a G&T with an extra pop of flavour, this has a broader appeal than the original Pink Gin.

 When I sampled my first Pink Gin, made with generous dashes of bitters I found this classic tough to appreciate, so in 2002, I added another medicinal ingredient - tonic water, also containing quinine from cinchona bark.
 Or, looking at this another way, I simply added dashes of bitters to a G&T.